Music and Memory

 Closing Thoughts

-The connection between music and memory is incredible.
-When you understand it, you can use and benefit from it in your everyday life.
+When you understand the fundamental connection between music and memory, you can use and benefit from it everyday.
 Whether you utilize it to supercharge your memorization or aid in general memory recall, it’s just one of the many benefits you can reap from the wonder of music.

 Since 1990, The Music Studio in Toronto has focused on offering the best in music education, customer service, and value for money.
-These themes are reflected in the relationships we build with our students.
+The relationships we build with our students reflect these themes.
 We invite you to experience The Music Studio difference for yourself.
 We offer programs and lessons for all ages and skill levels, both in-person and online.
+For older adults, our Connecting Through Music program utilizes research designed to encourage mental, emotional and physical well-being for seniors.
 Check out what we have to offer, and sign up today!